 Hey guys!
 How have you been doing?
-This piece of article is something that is very close to my heart and honestly something that I have adapting over the years.
-Published in the CityScope Magazine this month, I thought it would be a great piece for all the lovely readers out here.
+This article is very close to my heart and honestly something that I have adapted over the years.
+Published in the CityScope Magazine this month, I thought it would be a great piece for all the lovely readers out there.

 For many, shopping is equivalent to therapy.
 Whether one is sad or happy or is getting bored and has nothing to do, shopping has become an alternative to express moods and emotions.

-The flip side, however, is that people don’t realize that in the process, they have become hoarders.
-The huge pile of clothes and innumerable shoes that can’t be supported by the overflowing closets and shoe-racks, trigger a set of questions for the shopaholics.
+However, the flip side is that people don’t realize that they have become hoarders in the process.
+The huge pile of clothes and innumerable shoes that the overflowing closets and shoe-racks can’t support trigger a set of questions for the shopaholics.

 Does one really need so many clothes?
-Do they think before buying?
+What do they think before buying?
 What about the impact caused by each purchase?

 Textile industries are one of the most polluting industries in the world.
-Industries use synthetic dyes for mass production that are later discharged in the water bodies.
+Industries use synthetic dyes for mass production that are later discharged into the water bodies.